e280/comrade/readme.md

 # ☭ COMRADE

-### *WEB-WORKERS OF THE WORLD UNITE!*
+## *WEB-WORKERS OF THE WORLD UNITE!*
-- web worker pooling and dispatch
+- works in browsers and node
-- function calls are automatically distributed across the available web workers
+- the async function calls are magically scheduled and distributed across the available web workers
-- when all workers are busy, work is queued up, and will get done eventually
-- it's *bidirectional!* you can call worker functions, and worker functions can call you
+- it's *bidirectional!* you call worker functions — and worker functions call you
 - thread communication powered by [renraku](https://github.com/chase-moskal/renraku)

-### let's do it
+## *THE REVOLUTION BEGINS!*
 - **install comrade**
   ```sh
   npm install @e280/comrade